JAGFx/ets2-dashboard-skin/README.md

 ## About

-The idea with this repository is to update a collection of dashboard from the [Funbit repository](https://github.com/Funbit/ets2-telemetry-server) with the newest SCS SDK.
+The idea with this repository is to update a collection of dashboard from the [Funbit repository](https://github.com/Funbit/ets2-telemetry-server) with the newest SCS SDK, as well as clean up the look and feel for a modern update to an already great app.

-And then, use a best way to maintain the different dashboard.

-The first to be rework are my own dashboard.
-In the future, all dashboard in the *Funbit repository* will be include
+The first skins to be reworked are my own dashboards.
+In the future, all dashboards in the *Funbit repository* will be included

 This project was based on the [TruckSim-Telemetry-Demo](https://github.com/kniffen/TruckSim-Telemetry-Demo)

 ![Screenshot](doc/screens/demo.gif)

-You can check also a review and installation guide made by [Neranjana Wijesinghe](https://www.youtube.com/playlist?list=PLJONr1a8YX5Tyw-i49yk2jYTAFJJ5h7fw)
+You can watch a tutorial on installing and a review by [Neranjana Wijesinghe](https://www.youtube.com/playlist?list=PLJONr1a8YX5Tyw-i49yk2jYTAFJJ5h7fw)

-## What's it ?
+## What is it?

-This is an web app who you can choose over dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo))
+This is an web app which you can use to choose a dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo)) for your device to use as a second, independent dashboard .
-.
 [See screenshots here](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/doc/SKINS.md)

-I'm also introduce the possibility to change the unit of measurement as you prefer.
+I've also introduced the possibility to change the unit of measurement to what you prefer.
 [See the full list here](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/doc/CONFIG_SETTINGS.md)

-A event overlay can also be configured !
+A event overlay can also be configured!

-Now, you've got a map integration !
+And now, a map integration!

-It's work on desktop and mobile browser.
+It works on both desktop and mobile browsers.

 ## Map